Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 How Does Email Retargeting Work?

-Retargeting—also referred to as remarketing—involves reaching out to customers who have interacted with your brand but have abandoned the purchasing process at some point.
+Retargeting, also known as remarketing, involves reaching out to customers who have interacted with your brand but have abandoned the purchasing process at some point.

-You can execute remarketing email campaigns sent to your subscribers to reactivate those who have already shown interest in your business and need more nurturing to turn into a sale.
+You can execute remarketing email campaigns sent to your subscribers to target those who have already shown interest in your business and need more nurturing to turn into a sale.

-Email remarketing is often simplified with marketing automation tools—like your email service provider—that can help you set up triggers for your campaigns.
+Email remarketing is often simplified with marketing automation tools—like your email service provider—that can help you set up campaign triggers.

 A trigger is a certain event you define that initiates sending a marketing email.
 For example, when a user fills the shopping cart and gets to your shipping page, that could be a trigger to send an email with a shipping discount.